Cooper Hewitt, Smithsonian Design Museum, New York City

 In 2017 Dr Hilton Beck received a request from Cooper Hewitt to submit the IQ Stick for inclusion in a static display of 50 products selected as being innovative designs for either physical or cognitive disability.

-Our Team: Dr Hilton Beck (Inventor) - David Nevell (Inventors HQ )
+Original team: Dr Hilton Beck (Inventor) - David Nevell (Inventors HQ )

 Dr John Nevell and John Hardy (Design HQ)